polazarus/hipstr/README.md

 [![How standards proliferate](https://imgs.xkcd.com/comics/standards.png)](https://xkcd.com/927/)

-## 🏎️ Performances
+## 🏎️ Performance

-While speed is not the main motivator for `hipstr`, it seems to be doing OK on that front.
+While speed is not the main motivator for `hipstr`, it seems to perform well on that front.

 See some actual benchmarks on [Rust's String Rosetta].